 The next major invasion would come from the North African Muslims, the Moors, who took a great portion of Portugal’s south under their control.
 The Moors further developed the farming industry and brought Arabic words to the country, including ‘Algarve’ – the name of a picturesque region in Portugal’s south (which, for your interest, was named the top destination in the world to retire in 2015).

 The Christians then began fighting their way in through the north and Portuguese noble Afonso Henriques eventually took down the Moors in 1139.
-Given he’d executed such a formidable feat, he decided to adopt the title ‘King of Portugal’.
+Given he’d executed such a formidable feat, he decided to adopt the title of king.
 Fortunately for him the title stuck and he officially became the country’s first monarch.

-King Afonso I established Portugal as an independent nation in 1143 and the country’s geographical boundaries were formed.
+King Afonso I then established Portugal as an independent nation in 1143 and the country’s geographical boundaries were formed.
 While other borders across the globe were erased and redrawn throughout history, Portugal’s remained stable, and hence it is considered one of the oldest nations in the world.

 Let's now skip forward to the Age of Discovery in the mid-1400s, as this is where things get particularly interesting.
 This was the time the skilled seafaring Portuguese explorers (who trained Columbus, among others) thought they’d have a poke around the world’s oceans to see what they could find, and of course, take over.